 Modern passenger vehicles are built by a wide range of manufacturers to differing generic profiles and therefore these vehicles are cleared on a route-by-route basis as part of their acceptance onto the network.
 The gauging of passenger vehicles also has to take account of the stepping distances between station platforms and trains.
-Detail of the passenger train loading gauge clearance is given by train and vehicle class for each route section in the Sectional Appendix - see Section 2.3.
+Detail of the passenger train loading gauge clearance is given by train and vehicle class for each route section in the Sectional Appendix - see Section 2.3.1.

-2.3.5 Weight Limits
+2.3.5 Axle Weight Limits

-In Great Britain, the rules for determining the Route Availability (RA) value of a vehicle are set out in the RGS GE/RT8006 (Assessment of Compatibility of Rail Vehicle Weights and Underline Bridges), which is accessible through RSSB's website.
+In Great Britain, the rules for determining the Route Availability (RA) value of a vehicle are set out in the GERT8006 (Route Availability Number for Assessment of Compatibility between Rail Vehicles and Underline Bridges).
+The technical requirements for determining that the static load characteristics of a vehicle are compatible with underline bridges are set out in RIS-8706-INS (Route Level Assessment of Technical Compatibility between Rail Vehicles and Underline Bridges).
+Both of these standards are accessible through RSSB's website.